 - changes in bowel or urinary habits

-- diarrhea or vomiting that lasts more than a day
+- diarrhea or vomiting that lasts for longer than a day

 - a rapid heartbeat

-The National Institute of Diabetes and Digestive and Kidney Diseases recommend that people speak with a doctor or another healthcare professional if they experience symptoms of indigestion that last longer than 2 weeks.
+The National Institute of Diabetes and Digestive and Kidney Diseases recommends that people speak with a doctor or another healthcare professional if they experience symptoms of indigestion that last for longer than 2 weeks.

 - bloody vomit or stools